 What do you get when you mix an uncensored, sexually exploitative art show put on by Georgia College and State University’s Art Department with a cacophony of performance reactions and concerns?

 You get “Mexotica.”

 The school’s Colonnade featured several articles of audience reaction following the performance.
 President Dorothy P. Leland, who was newly appointed president at the time, is quoted in the articles.
 Mexotica was the first visual arts performance she attended at GCSU, and what a way to acclimate her to the fine arts within the university.
-Gomez-Pena allowed students the freedom to wear what they wanted to wear and to perform what they wanted to perform and I think that’s one of the most important factors that went in to all of this.
+Gomez-Pena allowed students the freedom to wear and perform what they wanted, and I think that’s one of the most important takeaways in all of this.
 Performance is about trusting other artists.
 One student told The Colonnade that she felt like she was in the red light district; others felt it was fuel to confront issues regarding sexual exploitation.
-Continue reading “Mexotic-huh?”→
+Continue reading “Mexotic-huh?”

 Dr. Bob Wilson of Georgia College spends many of his afternoons in the research room of Special Collections, rifling through stacks of folders and pages of books from the archive, as he updates the college’s history.
 Recently he stopped by to request help in locating a very specific, rather unusual item.
 He recalls a story he heard from a dinner party thrown by Dr. James C. Bonner several years ago.
 Somewhere in Bonner’s collection existed an elusive “Dandelion Wine” recipe.
 Mikaela and I vaguely recalled coming across a wine recipe of sorts, but where it lay within the stacks, we had no idea where to begin.
 Bonner’s papers house eight shelves in the archive, an entire section of an aisle.
 We knew finding the recipe would be like trying to find a needle in a haystack.